Calling all young creatives that from time to time go: “OK, what’s the next step?” (and would appreciate not to have to deal with that by themselves)!

-It starts in October – but you can sign-up at any time after that as long as there are available spots.
+Join the waiting list to get notified about it.
+But remember, you can sign-up at any time after that as long as there are available spots.
 It’s an accountability group, not a program, so there’s no fear of missing out!

 What if I can’t make it to every session?

 It’s not mandatory for you to show up every week – sometimes life happens.
 There’s always WhatsApp support available where we can communicate about your goals and tasks for the week ahead, as well as talk about your struggles or any other topics that you would have liked to cover during the session.

 Can I get a refund if the sessions are not for me?

 No, that is not possible.
 If you are unsure about whether the sessions are for you, you can come and try the first 2 sessions for free!
 If this is not enough, you can pay on a monthly basis, and stop at any time provided that you communicate that in advance.

 I’m currently writing this Q&A with the help of one participant from the previous sessions.
 To this question, he suggests: “Yes, it absolutely is for you, if you feel ready to go through that painful yet joyful process of watching your project grow.
 Mariana and the rest of the group will be there for you – and who knows, you might make some new friends along the way!”